basho/basho_docs/content/riak/ts/1.4.0/using/creating-activating.md

 ## `CREATE TABLE` in Client Library

-Using one of the Riak client libraries, execute the `CREATE TABLE` statement via that library's query functionality.
+Using one of the Riak TS client libraries, execute the CREATE TABLE statement via that library's query functionality.
 This will create and activate the table in one step.
 The result of the operation is library-dependent:

 * [Java][java]: the `QueryResult` object will be returned without any data for rows or columns.
 * [Ruby][ruby]: no exception thrown and result collection is empty.